-Recipe: Kinda Cordon Bleu Chicken
+Recipe: Chicken Cordon Bleu Chicken

 - 4 chicken breast, 6 ounces each

-8 slices ham, thinly sliced – I used Buddig for this budget recipe
+- 8 slices ham, thinly sliced – I used Buddig for this budget recipe

-2 ounces swiss cheese, grated, or any cheese you wish – if cheese is soft, there is no need to grate.
+- 2 ounces Swiss cheese, grated, or any cheese you wish – if cheese is soft, there is no need to grate

-1/2 cup flour
+- 1/2 cup flour

-1/4 teaspoon dried thyme or marjoram
+- 1/4 teaspoon dried thyme or marjoram

-1 cup bread crumbs
+- 1 cup toasted bread crumbs

-2 teaspoons water
+- 2 teaspoons water

-salt and pepper
+- salt and pepper

 Trim off the triangle of meat at the bottom pointed end (about an inch and 1/2.)
 Make a series of very shallow cuts vertically along the middle of the chicken at the top fatter part to allow it to lay flat.

-I season now with salt and pepper.
+Season with salt and pepper.

 Squeeze the log gently to seal.
 Lay a piece of plastic wrap down and place your chicken log on the plastic, seam side down, horizontal to the bottom edge of the plastic.
 Roll the plastic wrap around the chicken, leaving the short sides of the chicken roll open.

 Grab a hold of the plastic wrap on the left and right of the chicken, one end in each hand.
 Firmly roll the chicken on the counter, letting the plastic wrap tighten.
 Pick it up and roll again several times.
 The plastic will tighten around the chicken, forcing it into a nicely rounded and uniform shape.
 Refrigerate for at least an hour, or overnight – this helps to seal the chicken well.
 This is a good time to freeze the chicken, as well, if you’d like to make some for the future.
-(Thaw and continue with the recipe.)
+(Thaw overnight in the fridge and continue with the recipe.)